Philadelphia Multiple DUI Attorney

 Savvy, innovative legal defense for the repeat offender

 If you have been arrested and charged with driving under the influence (DUI) in Philadelphia and have a prior DUI conviction, you already know another charge is a serious offense with severe, long-term consequences.
-At the Law Offices of Michael T. van der Veen, we don’t waste time telling you what you already know.
+At van der Veen, O’Neill, Hartshorn, and Levin, we don’t waste time telling you what you already know.
 Instead, we give you what you desperately need — an aggressive DUI defense handled by a highly-skilled Philadelphia multiple DUI attorney capable of taking on the toughest cases, and the top prosecutors, and winning.

 Aggressive representation when your future is at stake